 Tottenham faced Asteras Tripolis in the Europa League and looked assured of victory after Kane had bagged himself a hat-trick to put Spurs out of reach.

-But late on, Spurs ‘keeper Hugo Lloris was sent off for a foul outside the area and Kane replaced the Frenchman in goal.
+But late on, Tottenham ‘keeper Hugo Lloris was sent off for a foul outside the area and Kane replaced the Frenchman in goal.
 His first shot faced was from the resulting free-kick, which most ‘keepers would, and should, have dealt with comfortably.

 However, Kane flapped at the ball and saw it roll through his legs into the back of the net.
-Spurs did go on to win 5-1, with pundits impressed by his goalscoring exploits… but tickled by his goalkeeping attempts.
+Tottenham did go on to win 5-1, with pundits impressed by his goalscoring exploits… but tickled by his goalkeeping attempts.

 Robbie Savage – Derby (2010)